dipesh1dp/dipesh1dp/README.md

 # 💫 About Me:

+### I'm an Engineering student with a great interest in Machine Learning & Data Science.
+As a curious and inquisitive person, I love to learn new things and expand my knowledge and skills.

 -  🌱 I’m currently learning **Unsupervised Learning, Tensorflow**
 - 💬 Ask me about **Supervised Learning**
 - 📫 How to reach me **dipesh1.dp@gmail.com**